 - HSAN7: patients have mutations in the SCN11A gene, and develop CIP via a similar mechanism to HSAN2D 6.

 There are a large variety of potential radiographic features depending on where and when injuries have been sustained 3,8.
+One series of 20 cases reported the following features 9:

 Treatment and prognosis